 When the desired screen is reached, hold over the sensor to select and save.
 The slope gauge will remember the selected screen when the power unit is shut off and will display the selected screen when the power unit is restarted.
 Menu Screen 6 resets the slope gauge back to the factory default settings.
 The audible alarm will be turned on, and the audible and visual set-points will be restored to 20 degrees.
 The slope gauge will need to be recalibrated before operating the power unit.
 Hold over the sensor until the screen changes to show the default audible and visual alarm settings.
-Hold over the sensor again until the screen changes to notify you that the reset was successful.
+Hold over the sensor again until the screen changes to potify you that the reset was changes to notify you that the reset was successful.